 Reduce, Re-use, Recycle

-Just as importantly, it’s a great way to recycle perfectly good things which might otherwise end up in landfill.
+Charity shops are not just retail spaces — they are drivers of sustainability.
+Because, just as important as their retail benefits, it’s a great way to recycle perfectly good things which might otherwise end up in landfill.

 More people than ever are realising the impact that all of their ‘stuff’ has on the environment.
 Continually buying new things and disposing of them after one or two uses just isn’t a sustainable way for us all to live.
 Plastics don’t ‘disappear’ when we dispose of them – it all lingers on somewhere out of sight!